rozza368/mpv-clipper/README.md

 ## Features
 ### Current
-- Render clip containing current subtitle line to a file
+- Render clip containing audio corresponding to current subtitle line to a file
+- Output audio track matches currently selected track

 ### To Add
 - Manually select times to render between
 - Allow selecting multiple subtitle lines
-- Output audio track should match the currently selected one

 ### In the Future
 - Select file extension for the clip